ceph/ceph/doc/rbd/rbd-cloudstack.rst

 Limitations
 ===========

-- CloudStack will only bind to one monitor (You can however create a Round Robin DNS record over multiple monitors)
+- CloudStack, until v4.17.1.0 will only bind to one monitor (You can however create a Round Robin DNS record over multiple monitors).